Error-331/code_tests/docs/bible/links.md

 Examine Yourself - September 3 (We need to make sure that we have genuinely repented with no concealed or secret sin in our hearts);

 Special Prayer - September 4 (Ask God to give you love enough to reach out to the lost and to pray earnestly for more laborers);

+True Converts - September 5 (Jesus was able to send his lambs our among wolves because they were genuinely converted; A true convert, one whose seed fell on good soil, will send his roots deep when tribulations and temptations come rather than fall away from the faith);

+Our Priority - September 6 (The main goal of a believer and the church is to preach the Gospel and save the lost - this should not be forgotten);